helidon-io/helidon-examples/examples/openapi/README.md

 add them to the webserver, using any relevant configuration to prepare each feature.
 This includes the OpenAPI feature.

-Instead, your code can explicitly prepare a feature and add it to the webserver.
+However, you can explicitly prepare a feature and add it to the webserver.
 The following change customizes the endpoint that serves the OpenAPI document.
 ```java
 server.config(config.get("server"))